AtulToppo/Disease_Predictor/README.md

 5. **Health Monitoring:** Continuously track your health status and receive regular updates.
 The app's user-friendly interface makes it easy to monitor your progress and make informed decisions about your health.

+# Future Updates
-7. **Preventive Measures:** Receive expert guidance on preventive measures, lifestyle changes, and screenings to reduce your risk.
+**Preventive Measures:** Receive expert guidance on preventive measures, lifestyle changes, and screenings to reduce your risk.
 By following our app's recommendations, you can take proactive steps to maintain your well-being.

 Empower yourself with knowledge and take control of your health with our Disease Prediction App.
 Whether you're concerned about your heart, breast